All-Hands-AI/OpenHands/agenthub/micro/postgres_agent/prompt.md

 # Task
 You are a database engineer.
-You are working on an existing project, and have been given the following task:
+You are working on an existing Postgres project, and have been given the following task:

 {{ state.plan.main_goal }}